-In addition to the presented tests of input data types, we tested waveform envelopes (Supplement Fig. S1).
+- In addition to the presented tests of input data types, we tested waveform envelopes (Supplement Fig. S1).
 In order to resolve the polarity of the mechanisms, the envelopes are combined with time domain full waveforms or cross-correlation fitting of waveforms at close-by stations.
-This is a reasonable setting for weak events, where full waveforms may be of such low amplitudes that they can only be fitted at closer stations while envelopes of more distant stations may still be of use.
-We find that in the case of intermediate or large magnitude test events ( $Mw \ge 3.6$ ), the resulting MT is well recovered, although uncertainties are larger than with a time domain-frequency domain combination.
-In the case of smaller events, where time domain-frequency domain combinations might fail, the envelopes may stabilize the inversion.
-The applicability of the combination of envelopes and close-by time domain traces depends on the data quality of the closest stations and on the careful selection of the frequency range and the smoothing of the waveform envelopes.
+This is a reasonable setting for weak events, where full waveforms may be of such 330 low amplitudes that they can only be fitted at closer stations while envelopes of more distant stations may still be of use.
+We find that in case of intermediate or large magnitude test events ($Mw \ge 3.6$), the resulting MT is well recovered, although uncertainties are larger than with a time domain-frequency domain combination.
+In case of smaller events, where time domainfrequency domain combinations might fail, the envelopes may stabilize the inversion.
+The applicability of the combination of envelopes and close-by time domain traces depends on the data quality of the closest stations and on the careful selection of - 335 the frequency range and the smoothing of the waveform envelopes.
 Following the results of our methodological tests, we routinely use a combination of frequency domain amplitude spectra and time domain full waveform fitting in a frequency band of 0.02-0.07 Hz for earthquakes with Mw >3.5.
-In the case of smaller magnitude earthquakes, we additionally perform inversions using a frequency range of 0.03-0.10 Hz.
-We observe that in the case of low magnitude earthquakes the initial local magnitudes can differ significantly from our moment magnitude estimates.
-Furthermore, the availability of stations with a good SNR does not only depend on the event magnitude, but also on noise conditions and damping along the travel path.
+In case of smaller magnitude earthquakes, we additionally perform inversions using a frequency range of 0.03-0.10 Hz.
+We observe that in case of low magnitude earthquakes the initial local magnitudes can differ significantly from our moment magnitude estimates.
+Further, the availability of stations with a good SNR does not only depend on the event magnitude, but also on noise conditions and damping along the travel path.
 It is therefore necessary to adapt the approach to the individual earthquakes, but the two frequency ranges constitute reasonable guidelines.

-2.2.3 Station coverage
+2.2.4 Station coverage

 The dense AASN provides an excellent azimuthal distribution of seismic stations for moderate to large earthquakes in the Alps.
-We take advantage of the large number of stations in the AASN to investigate how the stability of the deviatoric MT inversion is influenced by gaps in the azimuthal station distribution around an earthquake.
+345 We take advantage of the large number of stations in the AASN to investigate how the stability of the MT inversion is influenced by gaps in the azimuthal station distribution around an earthquake.
 This allows simulating uncertainties of MT solutions in the marginal areas of the AASN, but the results also apply to other locations and networks (e.g. close to subduction zones).
-Most generally, within the AASN larger event-station distances can be taken into account for larger magnitude earthquakes and therefore both the number of stations and the azimuthal station coverage increases.
+Most generally, within the AASN larger event-station distances can be taken into account for larger magnitude earthquakes and 350 therefore both the number of stations and the azimuthal station coverage increases.
 In contrast, individual malfunctioning stations may already result in large azimuthal gaps for low magnitude earthquakes located within the AASN.
-In theory, the DC components of a moment tensor can be resolved from a single station using 3-component data (Dufumier and Cara, 1995).
-However, such an analysis requires high data quality and exact knowledge about velocity structures and path effects.
-In practice, single-station approaches are mostly avoided as they often result in unstable solutions (Dufumier and Cara, 1995).

 Fig. 8 shows the fuzzy MTs (right panels) for decreasing azimuthal coverage of seismic stations (left panels) for three exemplary events.
-In the case of the largest event (Mw 4.1), the solution is very stable when seismic stations cover at least an azimuthal range of 90°.
-In the case of an even smaller coverage, the mechanism rotates slightly depending on the azimuthal direction of the remaining stations.
-In the case of the Mw 3.9 event, the uncertainties of the solutions increase with decreasing station coverage.
+In case of the largest event (Mw 4.1), the solution is very stable when seismic stations cover at least an azimuthal range of 90°.
+In case of an even smaller coverage, the mechanism rotates slightly depending on the azimuthal 355 direction of the remaining stations.
+In case of the Mw 3.9 event, the uncertainties of the solutions increase with decreasing station coverage.
 Two examples in which the inversions were done with stations covering only an azimuthal range of 45° show significant differences between the resulting focal mechanisms.
 When only considering the fuzziness of the two focal mechanism plots, both ensembles of solutions seem to be well resolved and stable.
 This indicates that the amount and variability of input data is not sufficient to resolve the MT unambiguously.